PostState/Sputnik-App-Chain/README.md

 - Search for Advisors
 - Website creation
 - Creating a browser version of the application
-- Creating bots for Telegram, Twitter and Discord
+- Creating bots for Telegram, X (Twitter) and Discord
 - Creation of Personal Account UI/UX
 - Preparing Social Networks for interaction with users and the community
 - Development of Sputnik DEX